bskari/pi-rc/README.md

     apt-get install streamer

-and if that doesn't work, try this second one (also as root):

-    apt-get install gstreamer0.10

 You can run this search program on the Raspberry Pi or a separate computer.
 Place the car in an area where you can control the lighting and avoid changes in ambient lighting, such as a closet, and turn the car on.
 If your car is